shaecodes/Restaurant-Ingredient-Tracker/README.md

 # Features
-Restock ingredients: The program allows users to restock ingredients by specifying the amount to be added to the stock quantity.
+- **Restock ingredients**: The program allows users to restock ingredients by specifying the amount to be added to the stock quantity.
 The stock quantity is automatically updated and a log is recorded.

 - **Check stock levels**: Users can check the current stock quantity of ingredients.
 If the stock quantity falls below a threshold, a low stock alert is generated and recorded in the log.